aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertsectionzoomframe/_index.md

 ---
 title: InsertSectionZoomFrame
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new Section Zoom object and inserts into to a collection at the specified index.
+description: Creates a new Section Zoom frame and inserts it into to the shape collection at the specified index.
 type: docs
 weight: 370
 url: /aspose.slides/shapecollection/insertsectionzoomframe/